Degrees in Human Services

 A traditional part of master’s-level studies is the thesis paper.
 A unique analytical research paper that is the product of your own original thinking and research, it’s designed as an in-depth experience to sum up the knowledge and practice you have learned during your master’s studies.

-The thesis paper offers you the opportunity to direct the structure of your degree in a way that will shape it specifically to fill your career goals.
+The thesis paper offers you the opportunity to direct the structure of your degree in a way that will shape it specifically to fulfill your career goals.
 Together with your thesis advisor, you’ll choose a topic that is both relevant to your studies and of interest to the field of human services as a whole.
 You then conduct research studies, either experiments you design yourself or investigations of existing literature, and come to conclusions based on that research.

 This all results in a publication-worthy paper ranging from 40 to 80 pages in length that you will have to defend against a committee of faculty and other human services professionals so that every tiny flaw is discovered and corrected.
 It’s a challenging experience, but one that really puts a capstone on your studies.